Bezoar in rabbits – quick action required!

 First steps as a rabbit owner

-• It is important that the veterinarian has experience with rabbits, as their treatment requires specific knowledge.
+• It is important that the veterinarian has experience with rabbits, as their treatment requires specialized knowledge.

 • If possible, the rabbit should be encouraged to drink water to aid digestion.
-However, this is often not sufficient for a sick rabbit.
+However, this is often not enough for a sick rabbit.

-• Force feeding is dangerous in cases of intestinal blockage as it can worsen the blockage.
-This should only be done under veterinary guidance.
+• Force-feeding is dangerous in cases of intestinal blockage, as it can worsen the blockage.
+This should only be done under veterinary supervision.

-• Rabbits should be kept in a stress-free, calm environment so as not to aggravate the situation.
+• Rabbits should be kept in a stress-free, quiet environment to avoid exacerbating the situation.

 Symptoms and urgency